 Gaia provides constraints on all parameters in equation \ref{eqn:AMRF_1}. \citet{Shahaf2024MNRAS} obtained primary mass estimates from the \texttt{binary\_masses} catalog \citep{GaiaCollaboration2023A&A}, while they calculated $\alpha$ from the Thiele-Innes coefficients reported in the \texttt{nss\_two\_body\_orbit} catalog.

-For our simulated systems, we use the true primary masses from our model.
-This implicitly assumes that the masses reported in the \texttt{binary\_masses} catalog are accurate and do not suffer systematic biases.
-We assume a fixed uncertainty of $0.06\,M_{\odot}$, which is the average value of the reported errors for the sources in the observed sample.
+For our simulated systems, we use the true primary masses from our model, implicitly assuming that the masses reported in the \texttt{binary\_masses} catalog are accurate and do not suffer systematic biases.
+We assume a fixed uncertainty of $0.06\,M_{\odot}$ in $M_1$, which is the average uncertainty in the observed sample.
 We remove simulated binaries with primary radii $> 2\,R_{\odot}$, as evolved stars are not included in the \texttt{binary\_masses} catalog and are thus also excluded by \citet{Shahaf2024MNRAS}.

 Using theoretical mass-luminosity relations for a range of primary masses, \citet{Shahaf2024MNRAS} calculate boundaries in the $\mathcal{A}-M_1$ space to define several classes corresponding to the most likely types of secondaries: (1) a single MS star, (2) an inner binary of two MS stars (i.e. hierarchical triple), and (3) a dark companion.
-As a starting point, they isolated systems in the latter two classes (i.e. inconsistent with hosting a single MS companion), which they referred to as the non-\textit{class I} sample.

-For further details regarding the application of this technique to the orbits from the real NSS catalog, we refer readers to \citet{Shahaf2023MNRAS, Shahaf2024MNRAS}.
+As a starting point, they isolated systems in the latter two classes (i.e. inconsistent with hosting a single MS companion), which they call the ``non-\textit{class I}" sample.
+For details regarding the application of this technique to the orbits from the real NSS catalog, we refer readers to \citet{Shahaf2023MNRAS, Shahaf2024MNRAS}.